-In this course the student will discuss the historical development of higher education as well as the advantages and challenges it represents at the time to evaluate the effectiveness of a higher education institution.
+In this course the student will discuss the historical development and function of higher education as well as the advantages and challenges when evaluating the effectiveness of a higher education institution.
 They evaluate the effectiveness of the academic, administrative and fiscal structures in higher education institutions.
-Additionally, they will consider assessment as a tool to evaluate, improve and evidence the effectiveness of higher education.
-(Pre-requisites: EDUC 5120, 5220 or EDUC 6225)
+Additionally, they will assess the assessment process as a tool to improve and evidence the effectiveness of higher education.
+(Prerequisites: EDUC 5120, 5220 or EDUC 6225)